What Happens If You Don't File Taxes For Your Small Business

 • Tax liens against the company’s property

-• Lack of valid tax return extension
+• Lack of a valid tax return extension

 • Tax evasion charges